acerorg/coding-challenge-devops/README.md

 3. When completed, send the repository URL through an email to the ACER staff who shared this exercise

 ## Open questions
-Please also choose one or both of the following open questions, provide your answer(s), and send back through email.
+Please also provide your answers to the following open questions.
+You may organise the answers in the **readme.md** or a separate file in the same repository.
 ### Question 1
 Describe how you would approach designing a resilient and fault-tolerant hosting infrastructure with AWS for an application currently running on an on-premises load-balanced cluster of application servers and a single MySQL database server.
 How would you configure networking within that infrastructure?
 What AWS services would you use and why?
 ### Question 2